VivekSinghSajwan/VivekSinghSajwan/README.md

-# Hi there, I'm [Vivek Singh Sajwan] 👋
+# Hi there, I'm Vivek Singh Sajwan 👋

 Welcome to my GitHub profile!
-I'm a [B.Tech student specializing in Web Development and Data Structures].
+I'm a B.Tech student specializing in Web Development and Data Structures.
 I love working on exciting projects and exploring new technologies.
 Here’s a little bit about me and what I’m currently working on:

 ## 🌟 About Me
 - 🎓 Currently in my 5th semester of B.Tech